Finbob12/ToDoList-CLI/README.md

 ![24-sep-Trello](./readme_images/24-sep-trello.png) ![24-sep-checklist](./readme_images/24-sep-checklist.png)

+## System requirements

-## How to install and use ToDoList CLI - do this at the end
+## How to install and run ToDoList CLI - do this at the end